Miracleman: Revival

 The adult Mike Moran is married to Liz and unable to remember his past or his change-word.
 After rediscovering this in 1982, Miracleman was able to return.
 He discovered that former ally Kid Miracleman had become corrupt and battled him in London.
 With the aid of Evelyn Cream he then discovers the true nature of his past as a British government super-weapon.
 Subsequently, Liz becomes pregnant with Miracleman's child and is targeted by his creator Doctor Emil Gargunza, who wants to implant his consciousness in the newborn.
-Miracleman is able to free her, kill Gargunza and deliver the baby successfully.
-As Gargunza used salvaged Qys technology to create the superhumans agents of the alien race come to investigate, leading to the previously secret Miraclewoman making her presence known.
+Miracleman is able to free Liz, kill Gargunza and deliver his baby successfully.
+As Gargunza used salvaged Qys technology to create the superhumans, agents of the alien race come to investigate, leading to the previously secret Miraclewoman making her presence known.
 The Qys are sterile, so the birth of Winter sees them form an alliance with Earth's superhumans, as well as the Warpsmiths.
 The group becomes public knowledge after Kid Miracleman returns and obliterates a large section of London, killing some forty thousand people before they are able to subdue him.
 As a result, Miracleman and his allies take benevolent control of Earth, moulding it into a paradise.
-The end of the 20th century is thus a golden age of humanity, seemingly free of want thanks to the presence of the godlike beings at Olympus, a citadel built on the remains of Earth.
-In 2001, Miracleman arranges for Young Miracleman to be revived, but his former comrade - dead since 1963 - is less enthused with the utopia.
+The end of the 20th century is thus a golden age of humanity, seemingly free of want thanks to the presence of the godlike beings at Olympus, a citadel built on the remains of London - although Miracleman is haunted by Liz's suggestion that he has lost touch with his humanity.